SWITRS: On What Days Do People Crash?

 The data was selected using the following query:

-This selects every accident that happened before 2016 that has a collision date stored.
+This selects every car crash that happened before 2016 that has a collision date stored.
 The current year, 2016, is excluded because the data from it is incomplete.

 The week-to-week variation is rather significant, but two major trends are obvious:

-- The total number of accidents has been decreasing over the past few years, with a big drop in 2008, but is now rising sharply in 2015.
+- The total number of crashes has been decreasing over the past few years, with a big drop in 2008, but is now rising sharply in 2015.

 - Each year is similar, with a mid-year lull and wildly varying increases and decrease right before the end of the year.